 THE CROSSKILL REAPING MACHINE. - The prize reaping machine invented by Mr. Crosskill, which was tried a few weeks ago at Boxted Lodge, has been purchased by a Bedfordshire gentleman, and is now successfully working at his farm.
-It is so easily worked that the servants of the farm, who had never seen any such contrivance before, at once understood the proper way of guiding it.
-A trial took place on Friday week, when a large number of the neighbouring gentry and farmers expressed their gratification at the results of the invention.
+It is so easily worked that contrivance before, at once understood the proper way of large number of the neighbouring gentry and farmers expressed their gratification at the results of the invention.
 THE PANOPTICON.-The proprietors of the Panopticon in Leicester-square have obtained from the Vice-Chancellor Kindersley an injunction to restrain the mortgagees of the property from proceeding to a sale thereof by auction, which they had advertized to take place on the 25th inst.
 It appeared that the mortgagees did not possess any right of sale-at any rate, not without certain previous notice, which had not been given.

-THE ROYAL VISIT TO THE WEST.-Her Majesty the Queen, hearing on her late visit to Devenport that several hundred pounds were still required for the completion of the new church, in course of being built by the Rev. G. W. Proctor, for the families of sailors, marines, soldiers, and dockyard artificers and labourers, who reside in the district of St. Stephen in that town, has sent 100% as a contribution to assist him to proceed with its erection.

-USE OF STRYCHNINE.-The Lord-Advocate, owing to the use of this poison by gamekeepers for the destruction of vermin, has given instructions that it shall be made known as publicly as possible that any one placing strychnine or other poison within the reach of the public, or using it without such precautions as are needful to prevent injury, will be held responsible for the consequences, and that, if death or injury to health is the result, the party offending will be liable to be prosecuted criminally. -- Scotsman.

-A MEDIAEVAL COFFIN AND ITS CONTENTS .- During the progress, on Tuesday week, of the restorations at Christ Church Cathedral, Oxford, a sarcophagus or stone coffin was discovered between the second and third columns on the north side of the choir, and almost on a level with the ground, forming, probably, at one time, a that to receive sympathy from affectionate hearts like season ticket holders, 61,479.
+THE ROYAL VISIT TO THE WEST .- Her Majesty the Queen, hearing on her late visit to Devonport that several hundred pounds were still required for the completion of the new church, in course of being built by the Rev. G. W. Procter, for the families of sailors, marines, soldiers, and dockyard artificers and labourers, who reside in the district of St. Stephen in that town, has sent 100% as a contribution to assist him to proceed with its crection.
+USE OF STRYCHNINE .--- The Lord-Advocate, owing to the use of this poison by gamekeepers for the destruction of vermin, has given instructions that it shall be made known as publicly as possible that any one placing strychnine or other poison within the reach of the public, or using it without such precautions as are needful to prevent injury, will be held responsible for the consequences, and that, if death or injury to health is the result, the party offending will be liable to be prosecuted criminally.-Scotsman.
+A MEDIZVAL COFFIN AND ITS CONTENTS .- During the progress, on Tuesday week, of the restorations at Christ Church Cathedral, Oxford, a sarcophagus or columns on the north side of the choir, and almost on a level with the ground, forming, probably, at one time, a that to receive sympathy from affectionate hearts like season ticket holders, 61,479.